Herzallah15/Simplified-Wick-Contractions/README.md

 strange-quark =  3, \bar strange-quark = 3.2

 To define a baryon operator we use the definitions given in equation (4.77) in spectroscopy.pdf.
 In the definition we do not include the d coefficients.
 However, during the simplification, the code makes use of the relations between them.
 Hence, a proton is defined as: nucleonp = [1, [1, 1, 2]], where the first element in the list corresponds to the overall factor.
-If we want to use the code with simplification, we have to use another definition for the proton, namely as: Nucleonp = ["n", nucleonp].
-Wheren the role of "n" is to tell the code it should use for the simplification the equation: $d_{\alpha \beta \gamma}^N = d_{\beta \alpha \gamma}^N$.
+If we want to use the code with simplification, we have to use another definition for the proton, namely as: Nucleonp = ["n", nucleonp], wheren the role of "n" is to tell the code it should use for the simplification the equation: $d_{\alpha \beta \gamma}^N = d_{\beta \alpha \gamma}^N$.

 [